google/vulkan_test_applications/application_sandbox/synchronization2_write_timestamp/README.md

-# Write Timestamp
+# Write Timestamp (VK_KHR_synchronization2 version)

-This sample renders a wireframe torus that is shaded based on the pipeline timestamp value in the previous frame.
+This is based on the async_compute sample, using the VK_KHR_synchronization2 extension.
+Specifically, this uses the vkQueueSubmit2KHR, vkCmdPipelineBarrier2KHR, vkCmdWriteTimestamp2KHR.